zakarouf/ztorg/README.md

 ![licence](https://img.shields.io/badge/licence-GPL--3.0-important)

+## NOTE
+**THIS REPO IS ARCHIVED.**
+Due to this project being created when I started learning C, there has been a lot of changes that needs to be done.
+But at this moment, I have decided to start from square one instead of incremental updates to the old messed up code base.

+---
 This is My First Attempt to have something remotely big Project.

 - A collection of mudules and libraries I wrote or put to-gether for just making anything.